 - a.
 Readings and Participation.
 Class attendance and participation are a required part of the course and will be considered in determining your grade.
 I will expect you to read the assigned readings before class and to be prepared to discuss them in class.
 I will select a few students to lead discussion for each class. - b.
 Case briefs.
 You will submit a number of case-briefs on the dates indicated in the syllabus.
 Please submit briefs on Blackboard before class.
 Late briefs will be penalized 1⁄2 a mark; briefs that are more than a week late will not be accepted.
-Each brief will be approximately a page in length, and will consist of the following information: - YOUR NAME, the title of the case, the court deciding the case, and the date of the decision. - A brief, one to three sentence summary of the facts. - A brief, one-sentence statement, in question form, of the issue(s) in the case - A brief description of the court's decision, or "holding," on each of the issues and a brief summary/analysis of the legal basis for the decision and of the court's reasoning, including basic legal principles or relevant legal requirements. - c.
+Case briefs will be considered part of your participation grade.
+Each brief will be approximately a page in length, and will consist of the following information: - YOUR NAME, the title of the case, the court deciding the case, and the date of the decision. - A brief, one to three sentence summary of the facts. - A brief, one-sentence statement, in question form, of the issue(s) in the case. - A brief description of the court's decision, or "holding," on each of the issues and a brief summary/analysis of the legal basis for the decision and of the court's reasoning, including basic legal principles or relevant legal requirements. - c.
 Mid-Term Exam.
-There will be a mid-term exam on Tuesday, March 9, through RPNow. - d.
+There will be an in-class mid-term exam on Tuesday, February 28. - d.
 ICJ Mock Argument.
 You will participate in a mock argument before the ICJ.
 You will be graded on the 8-page paper you prepare and on your oral participation.
-The ICJ argument is scheduled for Tuesday, April 20.
+The ICJ argument is scheduled for Thursday, April 20.
 Please make sure you can participate that day and in group preparation work the previous week.
-The paper will be due Friday, April 23 at 4:00 through the class Blackboard site. - e.
+The paper will be due Monday, April 24 at 4:00 through the class Blackboard site. - e.
 Final Exam.
-The final exam will be conducted through RPNow.
-The exam for Section AA (2:00 class) is on May 14 during period 1, 8:00 a.m. to 10 a.m..; the final for Section AB (3:30 class) is on May 18 during period 2, 10:10 a.m. to 12:10 p.m.
-You will be expected to take the exam during the scheduled time
+There will be an in-class final exam, scheduled on Thursday, May 11, 10:10-12:10.
+Please avoid making travel or other arrangements that conflict with this final exam.

 COURSE MATERIALS: The required casebook will be Janis & Noyes, International Law: Cases and Commentary (6th. ed).
-An optional, but strongly recommended, text is Janis, International Law (7th or 6th or earlier editions.).
+An optional, but strongly recommended, text is Janis, International Law (8th or 7th or earlier editions.).
 A number of assigned readings will come from this text; it also will serve as a useful resource.
 Additional readings will be placed the course Blackboard site and other readings are available online.
 The reading assignments listed below are subject to modification.